ScottMcGready/the-conference-bible/organisation_and_planning.md

 Broadcasting your conference online can make your event accessible to attendees that can't physically make your conference.
 A stable internet connection and a dedicated broadcast machine, with sufficient performance, is required to make this as solid as possible.

-It's encouraged to read the full [broadcasting guide](broadcast.md) and tailor it to your conference (whether in-person, virtual, or hybrid).
+It's encouraged to read the full [broadcasting guide](broadcast.md) and tailor it to your conference (whether [in-person](types_of_conference.md#in-person), [virtual](types_of_conference.md#virtual), or [hybrid](types_of_conference.md#hybrid)).

 ## Budgeting

 Understand exactly how much it'll cost to deliver a Minimum Viable Product (MVP) version of your conference and add on the additional "nice to have" bits later.
-Looking at other conferences' sponsor packs can be a good reference point to understand
+Looking at other conferences' [sponsor packs](guides/sponsors.md) can be a good reference point to understand what level of funding is required.

 Many sponsors will require an invoice to be sent to them and will pay within their own payment terms.
 This can be immediate, 14/30/60/90 days after invoice submission, randomly without notice, or even after the conference has run.
 Planning your budgets in accordance with when money is due is very recommended and while it may be tempting to stick things on a credit card in the interim, care should be taken to ensure the sponsors will pay on the time you think.
 It's not uncommon for organisers to be out of pocket or have additional fees they weren't initially expecting at the end of a conference.

 Be aware that accepting credit card payments, or selling tickets on platforms like Eventbrite can incur fees.
-These fees may be a small amount of money in the grand scheme of things but if you're running
+These fees may be a small amount of money in the grand scheme of things but not accounting for a small percentage being taken from each ticket sale can have a knock on effect on budgets.

-Having [money left over](post_conference.md#money) in the bank account after a conference is an ideal situation to be in – especially if there's plans to re-run the conference at a future date (or help out another conference).
+Having [money left over](post_conference.md#money) in the [bank account](#legality) after a conference is an ideal situation to be in – especially if there's plans to re-run the conference at a future date (or help out another conference).

 ## Call for papers (CFP)